b72u68/dotfiles/README.md

 # wsl-dotfiles
-Personal configuration for bash shell, tmux, and NeoVim (or Vim)
+Personal configuration for bash shell, tmux, windows terminal, and NeoVim (or Vim)